dendenmuniz/http-request-measure/README.md

-# Request Duration Measurement Tool
+# HTTP Request Duration Measurement Tool

 This Node.js program measures the duration of HTTP requests to a specified URL and generates a histogram of the request durations.